Notebooks-Now/submission-quarto-lite/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Notebooks-Now/submission-quarto-lite/HEAD?labpath=article.ipynb)

 This submission template is for a simple notebook-based publication with one source file, supporting data, bibliography, and Quarto build configuration.
+It is based upon a new type of project in Quarto, Manuscripts.
+Learn more about manuscripts here: <https://quarto.org/docs/manuscripts/>.

 ## Source file